SATUNIX/CYBERDECK/README.md

 Utilising Pi's keyboard computer combo and Adafruit / DFrobot screens and drivers, I created this nifty little network auditing and packet sniffing cyberdeck.

-I showed one of my friends after a couple beers and he said it looks like a yugioh card deck, see below:
+Apparently it looks like a yugioh card deck, see below:

 ![image](https://user-images.githubusercontent.com/111553838/235816204-10f7dd93-4c44-4003-a509-ce212c273afb.png)